TooFuW/ShortMoji/README.md

     </a>
 </p>

-ShortMoji makes it easy to insert emojis anywhere with simple keyboard shortcuts (similar to Discord's emoji system). 🔥
+ShortMoji makes it easy to insert emojis and special characters anywhere with simple keyboard shortcuts (similar to Discord's emoji system). 🔥

 ## Keyboard Shortcuts

 <details>
-<summary>(Click here to see the full list) 130 SHORTCUTS FOR 130 UNIQUE EMOJIS ! 🤪</summary>
+<summary>(Click here to see the full list) 142 SHORTCUTS FOR 142 UNIQUE EMOJIS AND SPECIAL CHARACTERS ! 🤪</summary>

 | Shortcut | Émoji |
 |-|-|